ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 rustup default nightly
 ```

-Remember that you always can switch back to the stable compiler by executing `rustup default stable`.
+Remember that you can always switch back to the stable compiler by executing `rustup default stable`.

-Hyper – a HTTP library which is used both by the Rocket and Anterofit, has a dependency on OpenSSL native libraries which we need to install system-wide:
+Hyper – a HTTP library which is used both by the Rocket and Anterofit, has a dependency on OpenSSL native libraries that we need to install system-wide:

 ```bash
 # check for updates